 ISSS Financial Assistance

 ISSS has limited funding available to assist international students who currently attend Illinois and are experiencing unexpected short-term or emergency financial hardship.
 The method of payment and processing time will vary depending on the type of funding.
 ISSS Financial Assistance has very specific eligibility requirements, and therefore ISSS advisors must assess each case individually.
 If you have a situation that you think might qualify for financial assistance, please call or email ISSS so we can best assist you regarding your case.
 An ISSS advisor will contact you regarding your case within a week.
 Please also review the Food and Financial Assistance Handout for additional information and resources.

 Available to both undergraduate and graduate students experiencing some sort of unexpected expense, whether it be travel, medical, or accidental.
 Documentation of bills may be required.
 Students are identified in one-on-one appointments.
 Money will be applied to the student’s account upon ISSS approval.
 This fund is not intended to assist with tuition costs or other academic-related expenses.
 To apply, please make an appointment to speak with an ISSS advisor.

 Available to undergraduate students in their second year or above who are experiencing sudden, unexpected financial need.
 This is a one-time award for students with preference given to those closer to completing their studies.
-Generally, recipients of Tuition Waivers cases are those students whose financial situations will be resolved in the near future.
+Generally, recipients of Tuition Assistance cases are those students whose financial situations will be resolved in the near future.
 Applications for this award are sent out at the start of Fall and Spring semesters.

 The Rowe Fund was endowed through a bequest from Dr. Leo Stanton Rowe, who served as Director General of the Pan American Union (the precursor of the OAS), from 1920 until his death in 1946.
 Dr. Rowe devoted his life to furthering understanding and integration among the countries of the Americas, particularly through higher education.
 Application information can be found on the Organization of American States website.